voodoods/ai-storybook-showcase/README.md

 # ai-storybook-showcase
-Showcasing how to use A.I. development tools to create a design system using Storybook
+Showcasing a collection of UI components created with the help of A.I. code generation tools in Storybook.

 This repository is using